Matthew-Mullin/Matthew-Mullin.github.io/_posts/2022-3-22-skincare.md

 tags: [skin,health]
 ---

-I always thought skincare was fairly vain, but good skin equals good confidence, which is important if you want to be a jolly little human.
+Good skincare equals good confidence, which is important if you want to be a jolly little human.

 Here's some tips:
 * Avoid dairy[^fn1]